If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I think I’ve wrapped my head around all this anatomy stuff now.’
 He tapped it with the tip of his wand and the piece of parchment faded from sight to reveal a red-penned diagram of the muscles connecting the bones.
 ‘Can’t remember all the names, but I can picture it in my head.’

 Who’d’ve thought the human body was so complex?
 Good thing I’m not trying to mess with my brain.

 Harry flicked his wand at the floating paper and watched them fold back into the cover of the book on the desk.
 ‘What do you think, Salazar?
 Time to actually do some magic?’

 Salazar peered down at him from the wall.
 His serpent wriggled up from his shoulders onto his neck.
 ‘Transfigure your thumbnail into something different first.’

 Harry shot the painting a flat stare.
 ‘It’s only just started growing back.’
 He poked the small sliver of nail growing on the top of his thumb.
 ‘See?’

 ‘So nobody will notice if it’s still missing.’
 The founder sighed and pushed his snake’s head down out of his line of sight.
 ‘You’d best learn to reverse the effects of transfiguration upon yourself before you start tampering.’

 ‘Can’t I just transfigure something else?
 It seems a bit unwise to test things on myself…’

-‘It’s a general counter spell to revert botched transfiguration upon a person.’
+‘It’s a general counter-spell to revert a botched transfiguration upon a person.’
 Salazar plucked the snake from about his shoulders and dropped it into the bottom of the painting.
 ‘Wretched reptile, will you not stay still for even a few minutes!’